The Tutte embedding of the Poisson-Voronoi tessellation of the Brownian disk converges to $\sqrt{8/3}$-Liouville quantum gravity: Main results

 Our main result (Theorem~\ref{thm-rw-conv0}) says that as $\lambda \rta \infty$, the random walk on the adjacency graph of Voronoi cells converges modulo parameterization to a limiting continuous path.
 Moreover, this path is a Brownian motion (modulo parameterization) when it is embedded into $\BB C$ using the identification of Brownian surfaces with $\sqrt{8/3}$-LQG.
 This gives an intrinsic way of constructing Brownian motion (modulo time parameterization) on a Brownian surface without any reference to LQG: indeed, the Brownian motion on the surface is simply the $\lambda\rta\infty$ limit of the random walk on the Voronoi cells.

-One can define the Tutte embedding of the adjacency graph of cells in terms of hitting probabilities for the simple random (in the same way that Riemann uniformization can be defined using the hitting probabilities for Brownian motion, i.e., harmonic measure).
+One can define the Tutte embedding of the adjacency graph of cells in terms of hitting probabilities for the simple random walk (in the same way that Riemann uniformization can be defined using the hitting probabilities for Brownian motion, i.e., harmonic measure).
 Our results show that this Tutte embedding converges to $\sqrt{8/3}$-LQG in an appropriate sense as $\lambda\rta\infty$ (Theorem~\ref{thm-tutte-conv}).
 This in particular gives a new, more explicit, proof of the main result of~\cite{lqg-tbm3}, which says that a $\sqrt{8/3}$-LQG surface is a.s.\ determined by its metric measure space structure.

-As a further consequence, we will show that if $\{M^n\}_{n\in\mathbb N}$ is any sequence of random planar maps which converges to the Brownian disk w.r.t.\ a version of the Gromov-Hausdorff-Prokhorov topology, then the embedding of $M^n$ into the disk obtained by the Tutte embedding of Poisson-Voronoi cells on $M^n$ converges to the $\sqrt{8/3}$-LQG disk (Theorem~\ref{thm-tutte-conv-rpm}), provided the Poisson intensity is made to depend on $n$ in an appropriate way.
-This is because the adjacency graph of Poisson-Voronoi cells on $M^n$ will approximate the adjacency graph of Poisson-Voronoi cells on the Brownian disk when $n$ is large.

-Finally, we remark that Voronoi tessellations of Brownian surfaces have also been considered in other contexts: see, e.g.,~\cite{chapuy-voronoi-cells,guitter-voronoi-cells}.
+Finally, we remark on some related works.
+Voronoi tessellations of Brownian surfaces have also been considered in other contexts: see, e.g.,~\cite{chapuy-voronoi-cells,guitter-voronoi-cells}.
 These papers raise interesting questions about the law of the partitioning of volume among the Voronoi cells, but they do not consider the adjacency graph of cells as we do here.